Franz Götz (pilot): World War II

 World War II in Europe had begun on Friday, 1 September 1939, when German forces invaded Poland.
 From 2–16 January 1940, Götz and other pilots from III.
-Gruppe went on a ski vacation to the Vorarlberg.
+Gruppe went on a ski vacation to Vorarlberg (Austria).
 On 11 March 1940, he became witness to Wilcke's second aerial victory which was claimed near the "three-nations-corner" north of Metz during the "Phoney War" period of World War II.
 The Battle of France, the German invasion of France and the Low Countries, began on 10 May 1940.
 On 14 May, he engaged in aerial combat with French Morane-Saulnier M.S.406 fighters and claimed one of the aircraft shot down.
 On 26 May, III.
 Gruppe moved to an airfield at Lor.
 The next day, Götz claimed an aerial victory over a M.S.406 shot down 10 km south of Creil.
-His wingman Unteroffizier Ernst Poschenrieder also filed claim for this French aircraft but the claim was later credited to Götz.
+His wingman Unteroffizier Ernst Poschenrieder also filed claim for this French aircraft, but the claim was later credited to Götz.

 On 5 June, German forced launched Fall Rot (Case Red), the second phase of the conquest of France.
 That day, Götz claimed his fourth aerial victory, a Potez 63 destroyed over the Noyon-Compiègne combat area.
 The following day, III.
 Gruppe engaged in combat with twelve French Bloch MB.152 fighters near Soissons.
 For the loss of one pilot taken prisoner of war, four aerial victories were claimed by III.
 Gruppe pilots, including one of which credited to Götz.
 On 9 June, Army Group A began its attack on Rethel and Soissons in an attempt to cross the Aisne.
 In support of this attack, Götz claimed a Curtiss P-36 Hawk fighter shot down near Rethel and Attigny.
 On 10 and 11 June, JG 53 flew multiple combat missions in the combat area of the Aisne near Reims.
 There on 11 June, Götz claimed his last aerial victory during the Battle of France when he shot down a MB.152 fighter aircraft.